simbricks/sigcomm22-artifact/README.md

 Running SimBricks with docker images, requires a working docker installation on the host, but other software dependencies are covered by docker images.
 There are however a few requirements for the host machines.

 First off, many of the simulations require **kvm virtualization support**, either for performance (regular qemu simulations are multiple times faster than without kvm, and building additional disk images where required is much slower without kvm) or functionality (gem5 kvm configurations have no fallback).
 This requires the host kernel to support kvm and have it enabled.
-When running the SimBricks docker container, pass the `--device /dev/kvm` swtich to `docker run`.
+When running the SimBricks docker container, pass the `--device /dev/kvm` switch to `docker run`.

-*gem5*-kvm configurations require `/proc/sys/kernel/perf_event_paranoid` to be set to -1 on the host and suggest runninng the guest container to run with `--privileged`.
+*gem5*-kvm configurations require `/proc/sys/kernel/perf_event_paranoid` to be set to -1 on the host and we suggest runninng the guest container with `--privileged`.

 Hardware requirements vary significantly.
-The overview table below describes the number of processor cores required for experiments.
-Running with fewer cores will result runs that fail or run orders of magnitude slower (SimBricks simulators use polled shared memory queues, and the implementation interacts badly with oversubscribed cores).
+The overview table below describes the number of processor cores required per experiment.
+Running with fewer cores will result in runs that fail or run orders of magnitude slower (SimBricks simulators use polled shared memory queues, and the implementation interacts badly with oversubscribed cores).
 For memory, we recommend at least 4-8GB of memory per simulated host system.
 Smaller experiments should run with 16GB of ram, while a copule of the largest experiments might require close to 200GB.
 Only the one distributed experiment requires more than one machine, but will need a 20Gbps network (10Gbps may still work but is untested by us).
 The experiments will also require around 20-100GB of disk storage (depending on how many are run and which logs are retained, and the docker storage driver).

 ## Running Experiments

 ### Container Preparation

-Generally, the first step for running an experiment is interactively starting a shell in the SimBricks docker container (the `dist_memcache` experiment is a bit more complicated):
+Generally, the first step for running an experiment is starting an interactive shell in the SimBricks docker container (the `dist_memcache` experiment is a bit more complicated):

 ```bash
 $ docker run --device=/dev/kvm --privileged -it simbricks/simbricks:sigcomm22-ae /bin/bash